Accessible Procurement Process Overview

-This webpage provides instructions for University employees and organizations that wish to purchase and implement technology equipment, products or services in accordance with University guidelines and policies.
+This webpage provides instructions for CSUSB employees and auxiliary organizations that wish to purchase and implement technology equipment, products, or services in accordance with university guidelines and policies.

-This information also serves as an overview for vendors that wish to understand the University's process for the procurement of information technology (IT) products and services.
+This information also serves as an overview for vendors that wish to understand the university's process for the procurement of Information and Communication Technology (ITC) products and services.

 For an in-depth description of the accessible procurement process, please review the PDF document